AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 ```

 ### How to check if channel is closed?
-You can always read values from a closed channel.
+After calling close, and after any previously sent values have been received,
-It will return the default value of the channel type.
+receive operations will return the zero value for the channel's type without blocking.

-To check if a channel is closed:
+The multi-valued receive operation returns a received value along with an indication of whether the channel is closed.
 ```
 v, ok <- myChan
 if !ok {